Allocation of Learning Place

 Help with CV

-Help and advice on completing a CV is available at ACE, either through making an appointment or attending the Thursday Job Club.
-Volunteers are available at the Job Club who have a good knowledge of the job market and CV building.
+Help and advice on completing a CV is available at ACE, either through making an appointment or attending the Thursday Job Search sessions.
 Help with emailing and other forms of communication are also available.

 Help and guidance available for Universal Credit applications and access.
 Free internet use in order to access your account.